jcheru/jcheru.github.io/_drafts/2020-05-10-your-filename.md

 My brain has a secret corner reserved for players like Luke Ridnour, Charlie Villanueva, and our boy Thaddeus Young.
 They were / are half-decent role players on basketball teams.
 If I happened to tune into their games, these players were usually on the court long enough to make some kind of impact.
 I would occasionally notice something here or there and think something like "Huh, Luke Rindour has a pretty good mid-range jumper."
 And that would be it.
 I would turn off the game and go about the rest of my day as a wholly unchanged man.
 But after all these years of watching these random NBA games with random NBA players, these minor role players have managed to carve out a home in my brain.
 So now, I can hear the name "Thaddeus Young" and I can associate him with the phrases "pretty good defender" and "was on the sixers."

-What I'm trying to say is this: Thaddeus Young
+What I'm trying to say is this: Thaddeus Young isn't special.
+He's just a dude.
+He's not a bad NBA player by any stretch.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1NDI5NDMwNCw5NTMzOTA4MzAsLTIxMj
+eyJoaXN0b3J5IjpbLTEyNTcwNDI4LDk1MzM5MDgzMCwtMjEyMj
-I2ODQzMDQsMTcwNzM3MTM1NiwxMzU4MjI0OTQ5LDExMTA4MzA0
+Y4NDMwNCwxNzA3MzcxMzU2LDEzNTgyMjQ5NDksMTExMDgzMDQ5
-OTldfQ==
+OV19
 -->